brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/eccentric.md

 ![Pressure on an eccentric fluid inclusion, enclosed by a complete outer mesh.](eccentric_pressure.png)

 Materials use density and sound-speed ratios relative to the exterior.
-These mesh settings are for visualization; see [numerical convergence](@ref convergence-tutorial) for refinement.
+These mesh settings are for visualization (see [numerical convergence](@ref convergence-tutorial) for refinement).